Super Duper Sumos: Broadcast

+The show first aired in the United Kingdom on CBBC on September 22, 2001, Shortly after its UK debut, DIC pre-sold the series to a selection of broadcasters including Antena 3 (Spain), YTV (Canada), Mediaset (Italy), Foxtel (Australia, to air on Fox Kids), Fox Kids (Latin America), Disney Channel (Asia), and RCTV (Venezuela).

+The series debuted in the United States on Nickelodeon on April 7, 2002.
+Reruns of the series aired in syndication in 2005.

-In 2003, the series was pre-sold to Disney Channel in France.
+Additional pre-sales over the world included Disney Channel in France in 2003.

+Merchandise

+DIC signed a European deal with the UK-based toy company Martin Yaffe International in October 2001 to develop a toy and merchandising line based on the property, alongside DIC's Consumer Products division handling other kinds of merchandising.

 Home media releases

 In 2002, ADV Films acquired the distribution rights to the series on VHS and DVD, and in February 2003, released "They've got Guts!" on VHS and DVD, consisting of the first 5 episodes of the series.
 ADV would later release 5 more volumes throughout that year.

-In July 2010, Mill Creek Entertainment released a 10 episode best-of collection entitled Super Duper Sumos: They've Got Guts! on DVD in Region 1 which also includes a bonus episode of World of Quest.
+In July 2010, Mill Creek Entertainment released a 10-episode best-of collection entitled Super Duper Sumos: They've Got Guts! on DVD in Region 1, which also includes a bonus episode of World of Quest.

 Video game

 A video game based on the series for the Game Boy Advance was developed by Midway Games and released on October 26, 2003.
 A PlayStation 2 game was planned but never surfaced.